 This 5000 sq.ft range router comes with Adaptive QoS technology that helps route traffic from video games with the highest priority.
 That means that games will run smoothly even when the network is full of video streaming and other high-bandwidth tasks.

 The router comes equipped with four tall antennas to help achieve a wider network distribution.
-These antennas can be swapped out for taller and even more powerful options if a greater network range is desired.
+Swap these antennas for a taller and even more powerful one to make robust network coverage in your house.

 The router also comes with eight ethernet ports on the back, providing plenty of space for wired network devices as well.
 This makes it a powerful tool for LAN parties and other gaming activities.

 The only issue users report is potential firmware complications.
-A few users had issues with a firmware update hurting 2.4 GHz network performance, but most note that the problem has been resolved.
+A few users had issues with a firmware update hurting 2.4 GHz network performance, and these problems are easy to resolve b yourself.

-Overall, the ASUS AC3100 router is a powerful long range wifi device that offers gamers a long-range network connection for low-latency performance and gaming fun.
+Overall, the ASUS AC3100 router is an excellent long-range WiFi device that offers gamers a long-distance network connection for low-latency performance and gaming fun.

 NETGEAR Nighthawk AX8: Router for extra large home